neetusuthar90/Largest-Rectangle/README.md

     uvicorn main:app
     ```

-2. Send POST requests to the /input endpoint with a JSON body containing the histogram matrix.
+2. Send POST requests to the /input endpoint with a JSON body containing the matrix.
 The matrix should be a list of lists representing rows and columns.

 3. The server will respond with a JSON array containing the dimensions of the largest rectangle found, including the maximum area and common integer in that rectangle.